An introduction to Try This ™

 Other frequently-asked questions:

 What is the Try This philosophy?
 The Try This site is evidence-based, grounded in the socio-ecological model of health promotion.
 We believe that people can make healthy changes in their lifestyles more easily if healthy choices are available in their community.
+For a good discussion of that model, see “Translating Social Economic Theory into Guidelines for Community Health Promotion.”

-We are supplying how-to information for people who want to create those choices.
+Try This supplies how-to information for people who want to create those choices.
 Local and state government can adopt policies that promote those choices.

 The Try This site also supplies how-to information on a wide variety of such policies.
 See “How local officials can help” in the site index.